AStefankiv/writing/product_manual.md

 5. Click “Commit changes”

-You are now ready to enable your github page.
+You are now ready to enable your GitHub page.

-## Step 2 - Enable GitHub Pages
+## Step 2 - Enable GitHub Pages and Publish Your Site
-Enabling your github page makes it available for others and generates a link, which you can share with the others.
+Enabling your GitHub Pages will publish your site and give you a public URL to share.

 1. Go to your repository **Settings**
 ![settings_webpage](settings_webpage.png)

 2. Select **Pages**
 3. Choose your **branch** (e.g., main)
-4. Choose the **folder**: / (root)
+4. Choose the **folder**: / (root) (this means your main directory)
 5. Click **Save** and wait for about 1 minute.
 6. Refresh the page.
 7. Click **Visit site** to see your page in browser: